piluc/ConferenceMining/README.md

 `java -jar ccdm.jar 1 fun conf fun fun 2007 2021 1 fun fun 2007 2021 ne`

-(indeed, the first edition of this conference has been in 1998, but only a selection of the presented papers at the the first three editions has been published in three different journal).
+(indeed, the first edition of this conference has been in 1998, but only a selection of the presented papers at the the first three editions has been published in three different journals).

 ## Collecting authors and their publications, and paper titles